IBM-Bluemix-Docs/voice-agent/api.md

 Unlike single actions, for the voice agent to play an utterance when using the `vgwActionSequence` tag, the list of actions must contain the `vgwActPlayText` action.
 In contrast to the `vgwAction` tag, an utterance in the `output.text` field is not automatically played.
 {: tip}

-In the following more complex example, the actions defined on the `vgwActionSequence` tag tell the voice agent to disable speech-to-text processing and collect DTMF input while playing an utterance.
+In the following more complex example, the defined actions on the `vgwActionSequence` tag tell the voice agent to disable speech-to-text processing and collect DTMF input as it plays an utterance.

 ```json
 {